echogarden-project/echogarden/docs/Tasklist.md

 * Minimum size when iterating text nodes to get handle

 ### Server
-* Option to allow or disallow local file paths as arguments to API methods (as a security issue)
+* Option to allow or disallow local file paths as arguments to API methods (as a security guard)

 ### Worker
 * Add cancelation checks in more operations